PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 # Discussion

+What is important to see is that our class model predicts that more individuals believe that the support systems on mental health in the workplace are poor than believe the support systems are moderate or strong.
+In fact, our model predicts that there are as many individuals believing the former perspective than the two other perspectives combined.
+This would suggest that the industry as a whole has a long way to go to completely address mental health in the workplace.

 The diagnosis effect is very strong, as it pushes individuals away from a perspective of feeling moderately supported and polarizes groups towards feeling either highly or weakly supported on mental health care.
 This is likely